Nylon

 Cracks forming mid-print (layer splitting)

-Likely cause: Part cooling too fast; large thermal gradients
+Likely cause: Cooling too fast; large temperature gradients through the part

 Fix: Enclose the printer and keep the chamber warmer if possible; reduce fan.